dragonflyoss/Dragonfly/FAQ.md

 ## What is the sequence of supernode's CDN functionality

-When dfget registers a task to supernode, supernode will check whether the file to be downloaded has a cache locally.
+When dfget register a task to supernode, supernode will check whether the file to be downloaded has a cache locally.

-If the file to be downloaded  has not been cached in supernode yet, supernode will do as the following sequence:
+If the file to be downloaded which has not been cached in supernode yet, supernode will do as the following sequence:

 - First Step: supernode triggers the downloading task asynchronously:
   - fetch the file/image length;